joaoafigueira/leetcode/README.md

-This repository lists all my advances in solving different algorithms problems.
+This repository lists all my advances in learning algorithms and solving problems with them.